docker/docs/engine/reference/commandline/search.md

 ## Limit search results (--limit)

-The flag `--limit` is the maximum number of results returned by a search.
+The flag `--limit` is the maximium number of results returned by a search.
 This value could be in the range between 1 and 100.
 The default value of `--limit` is 25.